Joey Meneses Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.

-- The Blue Jays' 3.74 team ERA ranks second among all league pitching staffs.
+- The Blue Jays have a 3.74 team ERA that ranks second across all league pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (161 total, 1.2 per game).
+- The Blue Jays rank 17th in baseball in home runs surrendered (161 total, 1.2 per game).

-- The Blue Jays will send Gausman (9-8) out to make his 26th start of the season as he tries for his 10th victory.
-He is 9-8 with a 3.23 ERA and 195 strikeouts through 150 1/3 innings pitched.

-- In his last outing on Wednesday against the Baltimore Orioles, the righty went six innings, allowing two earned runs while surrendering five hits.
+- His most recent appearance came on Thursday against the Baltimore Orioles, when the righty threw six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.